wkolichney/wkolichney.github.io/spotify_logistic_regression/README.md

 ## File Structure

-**app.py** - a python file that loads the listening data, logistic regression model, and runs the streamlit dashboard
+**app.py** - a Python file that loads the listening data, logistic regression model, and runs the streamlit dashboard

-**requirements.txt** a text file of the package(s) that are necessary to run the streamlit dashboard
+**requirements.txt** - a text file of the package(s) that are necessary to run the streamlit dashboard